benogle/benogle.github.com/_posts/2011-05-14-scriptb-organizing-your-javascriptcss-into-modules.markdown

 published: true
 description: Organize your js into modules with scriptb in python.
 keywords: python, javascript, modules
+redirects:
+- /projects/eddy
 comments: true
 ---

 [Get scriptb from github](https://github.com/benogle/scriptb)

 Sometimes organizing frontend assets can be pretty hard.
-Lets say you have a bunch of core js libraries you want to include on every page, but on the admin pages of your site, you also want to include another collection of JavaScript and CSS files.
-Also, you want to minify/compress your code, run with uncompressed files in dev, compressed files in production, and not have to think about it.
+Lets say you have a bunch of core js libraries you want to include on every page.
+On the admin pages of your site, you also want to include another collection of JavaScript and CSS files.
+You want to minify/compress your code for production, run with uncompressed files in dev, and not have to think about it.

-Rails and django both the asset pipeline.
-We're still on pylons at adroll and we didn't want to retrofit the [django solution](http://django-pipeline.readthedocs.org/en/latest/index.html).
+Rails and django both have the asset pipeline.
+At AdRoll we're still on pylons and we didn't want to retrofit the [django solution](http://django-pipeline.readthedocs.org/en/latest/index.html).

 So I wrote [scriptb](https://github.com/benogle/scriptb).